Dibyendu-21/Perspective-Projection/README.md

 * Extract the ROI from the image whose perspective view needs to be changed suing mouse click event.

 ![ROI Image](ROI/ROI_Coordinate.png?raw=true)
-* Extract the Projection area where the ROI needs to be projected to.
+* Extract the Projection area where the ROI needs to be projected to, using mouse click event.

 ![Projection Area](Projection%20Coordinate/Projection_Coordinate1.png?raw=true)
 * Get the perspective transformation between the two sets of points.